The-OpenROAD-Project/OpenLane/docs/source/quickstart.rst

 ``config.json`` is a global configuration for all PDKs.
 For more information about design `configuration files please visit this page <configuration>`_.
 In the configuration file, you should edit the required variables and the optional variables, if needed.

 The ``design_name`` could be replaced by the ``design_directory``, which will allow you to run any design on your machine.

-It is recommended to place the design's verilog files in a ``src`` directory inside the design's folder as following:
+It is recommended to place the design's Verilog files in a ``src`` directory inside the design's folder as following:

 .. code-block::